 BSAD 2630 Advanced Real Estate Appraisal 3 credits Examines different values, function and purpose of an appraisal, methods of establishing value with emphasis on capitalization rates, income analysis, and the narrative appraisal report on all types of real estate properties.
-Permission of inreport on all types of real estate properties.
 Permission of instructor required.
 Prerequisite: BSAD 1600 AND BSAD 2620 (45/0/0/0)

-BSAD 2640 Real Estate Investments

-Study of the feasibility and the analysis of long-term investment characteristics of condominiums, dormitories, apartments, housing complexes, office buildings, shopping centers, industrial properties, and subdivisions.
-Prerequisite: BSAD 1600 (45/0/0/0)
+BSAD 2640 Real Estate Investments 3 credits Study of the feasibility and the analysis of long-term investment characteristics of condominiums, dormitories, apartments, housing complexes, office buildings, shopping centers, industrial properties, and subdivisions.
+Prerequisite:

-BSAD 2660 Real Estate Brokerage 3 credits

-Study of the nature of the real estate business.
+BSAD 2660 Real Estate Brokerage 3 credits Study of the nature of the real estate business.
 Emphasizes the functions of the real estate salesperson and broker.
 Prerequisite: BSAD 1600 (45/0/0/0)

-BSAD 2670 Real Estate Farm and
+BSAD 2670 Real Estate Farm and Ranch Brokerage

-Ranch Brokerage